-Early Maori spoke of Tirau as a wonderful place to catch the Kereu also known as the native pigeons.
+Early Maori spoke of Tirau as a wonderful place to catch the Kereru also known as the native pigeons.

-The area must have very popular in the pre European times as many of the local hills have been extensively terraced.
+The area must have been very popular in pre European times as many of the local hills have been extensively terraced.

 From the late 1860’s blocks of land were purchased and gradually developed for cattle grazing.

 In 1881 the township was auctioned in 97 half acre allotments.
 The sections ranged in price from £6.12 to £99 in the township and from £6 to £10 for the suburban and rural sections.

 The original plans show Tirau was intended to be in the style of an English Town with a Cathedral.

 A second sale was held on March 27th 1912 when the Bank of New Zealand offered a further subdivision of sections to the north of Station Road.